BrowserStack hauls in $50 million Series A from Accel

 “In-house is a big market.
 They are still figuring out how to solve the problem.
 Do they want to outsource?
 We are just trying to solve the infrastructure problem for testing,” Arora told TechCrunch.

-Sweeney admits he’s been tracking BrowserStack for a long time, saying they remind him very much of Atlassian, another company that took aim at the developer tools market and has seen tremendous success.
+Accel’s Ryan Sweeney admits he’s been tracking BrowserStack for a long time, saying they remind him very much of Atlassian, another company that took aim at the developer tools market and has seen tremendous success.
 That’s one of the reasons they provided the entire investment.
 “When we see great companies, we want to go all in.
 We love working with other firms too, but it made sense to work together,” Sweeney explained about their solo investment

 He sees a company with a strong financial picture and a mature market, not something you normally see in Series A. Usually A round startups are still trying to prove their concept could even have a market.